Tourists travel to the Tuscan island of Giglio for its tranquility and natural beauty.

 Near the summit is Castello, reached by means of a precipitous drive through vineyards.
 Largely unchanged since mediaeval times, it is characterised by fortification and a veritable labyrinth of winding corridors.
 Here one senses a relaxed lifestyle and an absence of secrets; laundry is very much a public affair and even the dogs walk slowly.
 Strolling along the narrow streets, with the residents sitting outside, is like walking through a collective village living room.

-This article appeared in the 3 July 2005 edition of Wanted in Rome.
+This article was published in the July 2005 edition of Wanted in Rome, before the fatal shipwreck on 13 January 2012 in which 32 people were killed.

 Ferries leave from Porto S. Stefano (Grosseto).